 Table 9.12-2.
-Planning, Legal, and Regulatory Capability and Integration
+Planning, Legal, and Regulatory Capabi lity and Integration -- ----------------------

-Citation and Date Individual / Jurisdiction has this?
-(Yes/No) (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Department / Agency Responsible Codes, Ordinances, & Regul Building Code Yes New York State Uniform Code County Warren County Fire Prevention and Building Code Enforcement The Town adopted the New Y Warren County Fire Preventic ork State Uniform on and Building Cod and how does this reduce risk?
-Fire Prevention and Building Code de Enforcement Department is res ode and the Energy Conservation sponsible for the enfo Zoning/Land Use Code Yes 582.1 Local land use programs under the Adirondack Park Agency Act.
-State, Local Adirondack Park Agency of class A regional p rojects he standards and requirements of Subdivision Ordinance Yes 582.1 Local land use programs under the Adirondack Park Local, State Adirondack Park Agency Agency Act.
-How has or will this be integrated with the HMP and how does this reduce risk?
-Under the Adirondack Park Agency Land Use Regulations, The APA is responsible for the following: A. Agency approval and local enactment of a local land use program B. Transfers to local go shoreline restrictions vernment agency is so apply certain of t review jurisdiction over class B re he standards and requirements of Site Plan Ordinance No - - No Stormwater Management Ordinance NO - - -
+Citation and Date

+Jurisdiction (code chapter or name of Authority Department /

+has this? plan, date of enactment or (local, county, Agency

+(Yes/No) plan adoption) state, federal) Responsible

+Codes, Ordinances, & Regu lations

+Building Code Yes New York State Uniform Code County Warren County

+- · Fire Prevention

+and Building

+Code

+Enforcement

+How has or will this be integr rated with the HMP and how does this reduce risk?

+Fire Prevention and Building Code to guide safe new de evelopment.
+The

+le Enforcement Department is res

+ode and the Energy Conservation

+Zoning/Land Use Code Yes 582.1 Local land use programs State, Local Adirondack

+under the Adirondack Park Park Agency

+Agency Act.

+How has or will this be integ rated with the HMP and how does this reduce risk?

+Under the Adirondack Park A Agency Land Use Re gulations, The APA is responsible t for the following:

+A. Agency approval an d local enactment o of a local land use program -

+B. Transfers to local g overnment agency r eview jurisdiction over class B reg gional projects and va ariances from the

+shoreline restriction is

+C. Require the agency to apply certain of t ne standards and requirements of the local land use pro gram in its review

+of class A regional p projects

+Subdivision Ordinance Yes 582.1 Local land use programs Local, State Adirondack

+under the Adirondack Park Park Agency

+Agency Act.

+How has or will this be integ rated with the HMP and how does this reduce risk? •

+Under the Adirondack Park A Agency Land Use Re gulations, The APA is responsible t for the following:

+A. Agency approval an d local enactment o of a local land use program

+B. Transfers to local g overnment agency r eview jurisdiction over class B reg gional projects and v ariances from the

+shoreline restrictior IS

+C. Require the agency to apply certain of t ne standards and requirements of the local land use pro gram in its review

+of class A regional p projects

+Site Plan Ordinance No - - -

+Stormwater Management No - - -

+Ordinance

+Post-Disaster Recovery/ No - - -

+Reconstruction

+Ordinance

+ı